Learn Assembly Programming the Fun Way

 Yes.
 So why learn it?

 Even if you programming a high-level programming language, the code you write has to be translated into assembly code (or more specifically machine code).
-If you have absolutely no idea of how the computer runs code, then you have not good conceptual idea of how your high level code will perform either.
+If you have absolutely no idea of how the computer runs code, then you have no good conceptual idea of how your high level code will perform either.

-My interest in this really began with teaching my kids programming.
+My interest in this began with teaching my kids programming.
 I am teaching them some Julia programming, Scratch and MakeCode.
 However this is very math like and abstract.
 It doesn’t give my kids a good sense of how computers actually work.